-Objective 1: Core and log the lowermost sedimentary strata of the Shikoku Basin and the top of igneous basement.
+Objective 1: Core and log the lowermost sedimentary strata of the Shikoku Basin and the top of igneous basement

-When viewed within the context of the entire NanTroSEIZE science plan, this objective was the most important for Expedition 322 to achieve.
+When viewed within the context of the entire Nan-TroSEIZE science plan, this objective was the most important for Expedition 322 to achieve.
 This high priority is rooted in the fact that lowermost Shikoku Basin strata and uppermost basement host the plate boundary fault and the deep megasplay fault at seismogenic depths.
 Prior to drilling, the estimated depth to basement at Site C0011 was set at 1050 m SSF.
 LWD logging operations in Hole C0011A were terminated short of basement at 950 m LSF because of time limitations at the end of Expedition 319.
 Coring operations in Hole C0011B were terminated at 876 m CSF after exceedingly slow ROPs, followed by destruction of the drill bit.
 Consequently, our most important objective remained unfulfilled at the primary site.

-Our decision to occupy contingency Site C0012 (proposed Site NT1-01) was driven by the overwhelming need to achieve Objective 1.
+Our decision to occupy contingency Site C0012 (proposed Site NT1-01) was driven by the strong desire to achieve Objective 1.
 Prior to drilling, the estimated depth to sediment/basalt interface at the basement high was placed at 515 m SSF using refined velocity models and constraints from LWD logs at Site C0011.
 We did achieve this coring goal, intersecting the top of basement at 537.81 m CSF and continuing ~20 m into basalt.
 TD for Hole C0012A was 560.74 m CSF.

 Much of the science party's postexpedition research will focus on analyses of samples from the lower stratigraphic units of the Shikoku Basin.
 Those studies will provide much-needed information about the pristine physical, chemical, compositional, and hydrological properties of the subduction inputs prior to the effects of subduction.
-On the negative side, attempts to obtain wireline logs at Site C0012 met with failure, which limits our ability to extend core-log-seismic integration beyond the immediate vicinity of that borehole.
+On the negative side, attempts to obtain wireline logs at Site C0012 met with failure, which limits our ability to extend core-logseismic integration beyond the immediate vicinity of that borehole.

-Objective 2: Core and log the sandy turbidite facies of the lower Shikoku Basin, and assess its potential for focused lateral transport of fluids via geochemical analyses of pore water and gases.
+Objective 2: Core and log the sandy turbidite facies of the lower Shikoku Basin, and assess its potential for focused lateral transport of fluids via geochemical analyses of interstitial water and gases

 Cores and LWD logs both show that the Shikoku Basin contains two prominent intervals of sand-rich turbidite deposits.
 The hydrogeologic objective, however, met with limited success in Hole C0011B because of poor core recovery and an extensive interval of wash down within the inferred turbidites of the lower Shikoku Basin.
 LWD logs help constrain the 2-D geometry of the turbidite intervals, and core recovery was just enough to characterize the sandstone petrofacies and detrital provenance.
 The overall hydrogeologic properties and 3-D stratigraphic architecture of the sand bodies remain largely unknown.
-On the other hand, indirect evidence for focused fluid flow can be extracted from pore water geochemistry and hydrocarbon concentrations.
+On the other hand, indirect evidence for focused fluid flow can be extracted from interstitial water geochemistry and hydrocarbon concentrations.
 Correlative facies were also recovered at Site C0012, which allows us to extend the characterization of fluid composition and fluid transport from the flank of the basement high to the updip extension of correlative facies units.
-These data are indicative of two fluid regimes: a more seawater-like fluid moving upward from igneous basement, and a deeper seated sedimentary source coupled with dehydration and focused flow toward the Shikoku Basin up to where the turbidites lap onto the basement high.
-This discovery is one of the more significant contributions of Expedition 322.
+These data point to two separate regimes that modify interstitial water composition of sediments prior to subduction: (1) seawater-like fluid in the upper igneous basement, which modifies interstitial water chemistry by diffusional exchange, and (2) dehydration reactions within a deeper seated sedimentary source coupled with focused flow toward the Shikoku Basin up the flank of the basement high.
+The presence of these two regimes and the lack of hydrological connectivity between Sites C0011 and C0012 are two of the more significant discoveries of Expedition 322.